kwilson21/USBtoN64v2/README.md

 - fix bugs
 - Test DS4 functionality (By: Agent21)

-By: Ownasaurus
-with additions by: Agent21
+By: Ownasaurus; additions by Agent21